diana-hep/oamap/README.rst

 - **JSON** captures the structure of the data better, but with considerable bloat.
 Most of this compresses away because it consists of record field names, restated for every data point in the sample.
 - The fact that JSON is human-readable text, rather than binary, is often blamed for this bloat, but it usually has more to do with this repetition of data points. **BSON** is a binary version of JSON, but it's not much smaller.
 - **Avro** is one of several JSON-like binary formats with a schema (see also Thrift, ProtocolBuffers and FlatBuffers).
 The schema names all of the fields as metadata so they do not need to be restated in the dataset itself, which trades the flexibility of adding new fields whenever you want with a smaller, faster format.
 These rowwise formats were designed for RPC and streaming data pipelines.
 - The **ROOT** framework serializes arbitrary C++ objects in a binary, columnar format with a schema (the C++ types).
 While C++ can have nullable records (class objects addressed with pointers), there are no nullable numbers.
-The exoplanets dataset has a lot of missing data, so we filled them in with ``NaN`` for floats and ``-2147483648`` for integers, which takes more space than skipping missing values entirely.
+The exoplanets dataset has a lot of missing data, so I filled them in with ``NaN`` for floats and ``-2147483648`` for integers, which takes more space than skipping missing values entirely.
 - **Parquet** is the Big Data community's nested, binary, schemaed, columnar data format that skips missing values.
 It has a `clever "definition level/repetition level" mechanism <https://blog.twitter.com/engineering/en_us/a/2013/dremel-made-simple-with-parquet.html>`_ to pack structural information about missing data and nesting levels into the fewest bytes before compression, and therefore wins in the uncompressed category.
 - **OAMap** uses a simpler mechanism to express nesting (found in ROOT and Apache Arrow) and missing values (just Arrow) which is larger than Parquet when uncompressed, but smaller when compressed.
 Parquet's nesting mechanism packs nesting structure into a minimum of bits, but those bits have to be repeated for all fields at the same level of a record, and the exoplanets (like particle physics data) have hundreds of fields per record.
 This duplication can't be compressed away (fields are compressed independently of one another), which could explain why OAMap compresses smaller for exoplanets.